yoasyo25/career-development-curriculum/module_four/negotiations.md

 * How would you answer the question, *"what are your salary expectations?"*

 When you are asked that question, recognize that you don't have the context to provide an answer -- and you don't have to.
-Let's discuss why not.

 ### Discussion Points